ilz5753/usectx/README.md

 # @ilz5753/usectx

-`@ilz5753/usectx` is a small, customizable TypeScript library that provides a React hook (`useCtx`) for retrieving context values and throwing errors when the retrieved value is null.
+`@ilz5753/usectx` is a small, customizable TypeScript library that provides a React hook (`useCtx`) for retrieving context values and throwing errors when the retrieved value is undefined.

 ## Installation